uzair-ds/Build-Networks-From-Scratch/README.md

 - **PyTorch Implementation:** Our code is written in PyTorch, a popular deep learning framework, making it accessible for those familiar with PyTorch.

+## Lenet CNN Architure Implementation Using MNIST
+## Softmax Classifier Using MNIST